aws/aws-dotnet-deploy/site/content/docs/docker/docker-generation.md

 ### Publish

-Publish stage takes the build output and publishes .NET application to /app/publish directory.
+Publish stage takes the build output and publishes the .NET application to /app/publish directory.

     FROM build AS publish
     RUN dotnet publish "MyWebApplication.csproj" -c Release -o /app/publish